dylanjayabahu/digit-recognizer/README.md

 # Digit_Recognizer
-AI project using tensorflow to train a convolutional neural network on the MNIST dataset of digits.
+Machine Learning project using tensorflow to train a convolutional neural network on the MNIST dataset of digits.
 Code to create and train the model found in train_model.py and data_augmentation.py.
 Using external webcam, user can draw a digit on sticky note/piece of paper on a black background.
 Code will locate the rectangle paper and isolate the digit, then uses tf/tflite model to predict what digit is shown.
 Drawing code is found in physical_draw.py.

 ![exmpe](https://github.com/dylanj1383/Digit_Recognizer/assets/109835004/7554589d-0730-4ec1-ba69-06b35bf710fd)